corona-warn-app/cwa-website/science/2021-08-02-science-blog-3/index.md

 The data demonstrate that the vast majority of respondents used the app as intended and that exposure logging was activated at all times.
 Only a small number of respondents reported that they never activated exposure logging or did so for less than half of the day.

-It has to be taken into consideration here that the question about this issue was not formulated precisely enough and that it may have been misunderstood (for example, that the activation or installation has already taken place more than 2 weeks ago).
+It has to be taken into consideration here that the question about this issue was not formulated precisely enough and that it may have been misunderstood (for example, that the activation or installation has already taken place more than two weeks ago).

 <details>
 <summary>